claymager/chicago-crime/README.md

 Installation
 ============

+Currently, models and data are not provided due to file size limitations.

+**Will replace database 'chicago_crimes'**

 As user with PostgreSQL database creation privileges.

-**Will replace database 'chicago_crimes'**

 ```sh
 git clone https://claymager/chicago-crime.git